ISISComputingGroup/ibex_developers_manual/Cryogenics.md

 * [Triton](Triton)

 ## Information about Low Temperature Devices
+Use the information below determine which tickets/IOCs relate to various types of low temperature device.
+For example, if you are asked to add a Variox cryostat to a configuration, look for Variox below to see that you need to use two IOCs (one for the ITC, one for the ILM).

 ### Closed Cycle Refrigerators (CCRs)
 These are controlled using Eurotherms.
 No need to communicate directly with the CCR itself.